Breach of Contract Claims Against the Government

 The demand came with the contracting officer’s final decision.
-After the contract claims appeal was filed, the government filed a counterclaim for breach of contract, requesting damages for the above amount.
+After the contract claims appeal was filed, the federal government filed a counterclaim for breach of contract, requesting damages for the above amount.

 - Preparation and documentation are essential when submitting your package to the government.

-- Consider potential counter claims by the Agency while assessing your case.
+- Consider potential counterclaims by the Agency while assessing your case.

-- Part of filing breach of contract claims against the government is to keep your right to appeal at the initial stages.
+- Part of filing federal breach of contract claims against the government is to keep your right to appeal at the initial stages.